Dragory/modmailbot-community-resources/GCP Guide.md

 **Can I have more than one installation running at the same time**

 Yes.
 Just ensure that you set a different port and the second installation is in a different folder.
+You can also use environment variables.

 **How long is this free for?**

 Until Google decides to change its always free tier to something that isn't usable (unlikely).

+**I get an error about gateway intents or the bot is stuck on "Connectng to Discord..."**

+Make sure that the **server members intent** is enabled.

 # User accounts